 where $R$ is the Ramanujan sum \eqref{def:RamSums}, $\chi_0^{d_1d_2}$ is the principal character modulo $d_1d_2$, $\psi$ is given in Lemma \ref{lem: psi lem}, and

 \end{prop}

 To prove the proposition, we analyze the product of Kloosterman sums in \eqref{eq: Q extendo}.
 In Section \ref{sec: kloost} we decompose the Kloosterman sums in terms of Gauss sums in order to prove Lemma \ref{lem: Kloost N}.
-In Section \ref{sec: Dirichlet GRH} we apply the generalized Riemann hypothesis for Dirichlet $L$-functions in order to effectively bound our error terms.
-In Section \ref{sec: Gauss sum sum} we develop identities for sums over Gauss and Ramanujan sums in order to prove Lemma \ref{lem: psi lem}.
+In Section \ref{sec: Dirichlet GRH} we apply GRH for Dirichlet $L$-functions in order to effectively bound our error terms.
+In Section \ref{sec: Gauss sum sum} we develop identities for sums of Gauss sums and Ramanujan sums in order to prove Lemma \ref{lem: psi lem}.
 Finally, in Section \ref{sec: Qstar eval} we apply partial summation to complete the proof of Proposition \ref{lem: Qstar fail}.